nickpratyaksh/TaskFlow/README.md

 ## Note

 I built this project in two days while trying out new libraries.
-Drizzle and Lucia Auth took a long time to setup with Sveltekit and Postgresql, mostly because of their sub-optimal documentaion (I later found out Lucia Auth was deprecated 5 months ago).
+Drizzle and Lucia Auth took a long time to setup with Sveltekit and Postgresql, ~~mostly because of their sub-optimal documentation (I later found out Lucia Auth was deprecated 5 months ago).~~ Turns out that the lucia package was deprecated and now the project is just a learning resource on how to implement a secure session-based authentication architecture.
+So I basically had to do all the authentication work myself.
-UI was made with some help from Claude, other than that AIs are not helpful at all as they dont even know Svelte 5 exists, and runes is a feature.
+UI was made with some help from Claude, other than that AIs are not helpful at all as they don't even know Svelte 5 exists, and runes is a feature.

 I spent a whole day reading documentation and demo project provided by Lucia Auth.
 Later I found out another auth library to use for future projects - Better Auth (I found it through the it's creator on reddit.)